ballerina-attic/module-amazonec2/amazonec2/Module.md

 ```

 The `createVolume` remote function creates an EBS volume that can be attached to an instance in the same Availability Zone.
- It returns `Volume` object with created volume details if it is successful or an `error` if unsuccessful.
+ It returns a `Volume` object with created volume details if it is successful or an `error` if unsuccessful.

 ```ballerina
 var newVolume = amazonEC2Client->createVolume("us-west-2c", size = 8);